helidon-io/helidon/examples/webserver/rsocket/README.md

 # WebSocket Example

-This application demonstrates use of websockets and REST.
+This application demonstrates use of RSockets and REST.

 ## Build and run